Lesson 3 is THE most crucial part your social media strategy, because it alone determines whether your efforts will pay off.

 You don’t.
 The only place you need to be are where your customers are.

-Watch the video below to see the mini-consulting session I offered in the Forum that left this member saying “Wow!
+Watch the video below to see the mini-consulting session I did for a local financial services client.
+Their response?
+“Wow!
 Thanks Maria!
 I’m going to do this right away!”

 How can you identify quickly which social networks holds the best potential for your business?
 Do you need to join each network, create a profile, then search for your potential audience?